ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. Initialize the test workstep with external non-authoritative, non-deterministic input data from one or more data sources.
 2. Submit the input data to the authoritative entities responsible for validation.
 3. The authoritative entities validate the input data against the predefined validation criteria.
-4. If the input data passes the validation criteria, proceed to the next step.
-Otherwise, fail the test.
+4. If the input data passes the validation criteria, proceed:
-5. Use the validated input data as input to the BPI workstep.
+    a.
+Use the validated input data as input to the BPI workstep.
-6. Verify that the BPI workstep produces the expected output.
+    b.
+Verify that the BPI workstep produces the expected output.
+5. If the input data does not pass the validation criteria, the BPI stops the workstep processing and responds to the workstep participants with an appropriate error message.

 Test Passing Criteria: The test passes if,

-* The input data passes the validation criteria defined by the authoritative entities.
-* The test workstep produces the expected output using the validated input data.
+* If the input data passes the validation criteria defined by the authoritative entities and the test workstep produces the expected output using the validated input data.
+* If the input data does not pass the validation criteria defined by the authoritative entities, the BPI stops the workstep processing and responds to the workstep participants with an appropriate error message.

 #### **[R317]**
 BPI workstep participants MUST agree upon a validation method for external non-authoritative,  non-deterministic input data to a BPI workstep.